-Non-target species of fish in the catch are also measured in the observer programme.
+Other species of fish in the catch are also measured in the Scientific Observer programme.
 Table 9 provides a summary of the number of sharks (as defined in Appendix B for the purpose of this overview) individuals measured in recent years.